-9 - Comprehensive Spending Plan
+Part 4 Section 9 - Comprehensive Spending Plan

-The comprehensive spending plan is auto-populated from all line items in the tables and is in read-only format.
+The Comprehensive Spending Plan is auto-populated from all line items in the tables and is in read-only format.
+Changes to the Comprehensive Spending Plan will only be reflected by updating the individual budget category table(s).

-ESTIMATED Fiscal Year Funding Amounts for MCSAP 85% Federal 15% State Total Estimated Share Share Funding Total \$2,732,632.00 \$482,230.00 \$3,214,862.00
+ESTIMATED Fiscal Year Funding Amounts for MCSAP 85% Federal 15% State Total Estin Share Share Fundir Total \$2,892,588.00 \$510,056.00 \$3,402,644.00